titola/neuropa/README.md

 [One year after (June 23 2019)](https://github.com/titola/neuropa/blob/master/media/100hz_again.wav)

+On January 17 2022 night: aggressive attack ended with a long fade out after 5 a.m.
+(I don't know the precise time).
+Then I listened to the oscillation of 100 Hz modulated in synchrony with the accelerated heartbeat, easily measurable near the left temple.

 ### Infrasounds

 The following sonogram shows the dance below 20 Hz (May 16 2019 night):